retooth2/xenharmlib/doc/quickstart.rst

 and has been handed down as a tradition for centuries without impactful revisitation from a modern eye.
-Even though every new generation of musicians struggles to understand the minute differences of perfect and imperfect intervals the system is so deeply ingrained in Western harmonic analysis and composition that it is likely to stay for the foreseeable future.
+Even though every new generation of musicians struggles to understand the minute differences of perfect and imperfect intervals, the system is so deeply ingrained in Western harmonic analysis and composition that it is likely to stay for the foreseeable future.

-Fortunately xenharmlib's implementation of UpDownNotation takes a lot of work from you when it comes to interval naming while also trying to provide an interface that is more consistent in terms of mathematical definitions.
+Fortunately, xenharmlib's implementation of UpDownNotation takes a lot of work from you when it comes to interval naming while also trying to provide an interface that is more consistent in terms of mathematical definitions.

-When creating a note interval UpDownNotation automatically generates the appropriate shorthand interval name:
+When creating a note interval, UpDownNotation automatically generates the appropriate shorthand interval name:

 .. testcode::